-Normally our daughters and their kids manage to attentd kids' birthday parties back and forth between Meadow Lake and Edmonton.
+Normally, our daughters and their kids manage to attend kids' birthday parties back and forth between Meadow Lake and Edmonton.
 Ezekial's ability to travel has been severely restricted this year with his leukemia treatments.
 Rebekah managed to fit in a visit to the cousins between treatments for a few days this month.

 Off to Edmonton Again